 A recent study by the Chartered Institute of Personnel and Development has revealed that organisations may not be doing enough to promote and protect their values within the organisation.
-The study found that 40% of employees believe that their unethical colleagues not only go un-reprimanded, but are also frequently rewarded and promoted for their bad behaviour.
-In addition, only 29% of respondents had a good understanding of their organisation’s values and 15% had no awareness of them.
+The study found that 40% of employees believe their organisation ignores unethical behaviour and even rewards or promotes those who act improperly.
+In addition, only 29% of respondents had a good understanding of their organisation’s values, and 15% had no awareness of them.

 It’s not all bad news, though, with almost three-quarters (73%) reporting that it is at least somewhat important to them that organisations to have well-defined values which guide employee behaviour.